 There are two types of settings for an ACL: list settings and rule settings.
-In order to be created, an Access Control List needs the following list settings: Name, Priority Index, Filter Type, and Ports to Apply.
+An Access Control List needs the following list settings: Name, Priority Index, Filter Type, and Ports to Apply.
 Once created, each Access Control List has its own set of rule settings.
-Priority Index represents the priority of the names in the access list.
+The Priority Index represents the priority of the names in the access list.
 Names at Priority Index 1 have first priority in packet filtering.
-The Priority Index is adjustable whenever users need to change the priority.
+The Priority Index is adjustable whenever users need to change the priority of the items in the list.
 Two types of packet filtering can be used: